ajp7423/ajp7423/README.md

 *HTML, CSS, PHP, JavaScript, MySQL*
 Link to actual website - https://ajp7423.github.io/boxscore-website/

-Designing a mobile app and companion website for casual basketball players to track stats, view summaries, and share results.
+Designing a mobile app and companion website for casual basketball players to track their stats.
 Features responsive layouts, user feedback collection, and backend authentication in progress.